Astralis1409/vikramsat_rf_subsystem/JOURNAL.md

 # August 2 2025
 my friend told me to add SWD to the board too, so i am gonna do that now, my project is approved, but i think adding this is okay now.

+# August 3 2025
+Today my friends told me to change the location of USB, and i did that.
+I am unsure about why i placed it not at the edges